 Activity Evidence that supports this approach Challenge number(s) addressed Summer school in preparation of new academic for incoming year 7.
-Students with a sense of belonging has been linked to increased student motivation, staff wellbeing, motivation and retention, reductions in student absenteeism and a growing sense of agency.
-Within our Catholic ethos and actions to 3 Career Advice Service to provide support for future destinations. develop aspirations for young people, including those who are PP, the college has been successful in meeting the Gatsby benchmarks for careers.
-The development of our house system has been a driver of high enrichment participation Provision such as e- safety workshops and House system ties to promote positive attitudes. rates and e-safety workshops support the cultivation of respect and secure safeguarding practice.
-Place and belonging in school: why it matters today Case studies UCL & NEU

-Contingency fund (For example, shoes, uniform, emergency fund, revision notes, travel cards) Funded trips for PP To support the day-to-day running of the college, our PP students and their families can experience varied barriers across the academic year.
-The college allocates nominal funds accordingly to enable these barriers to be overcome to have parity of experience to that of all students.
-That may include allocating specific resources that 3 Funded trips for PP students to access school experiences. enable students to attend school or to access school experiences based on the principles of equality and social justice.
+Career Advice Service to provide support for future destinations.
+Provision such as esafety workshops and House system ties to promote positive attitudes.
+Students with a clear sense of belonging show improved motivation, reduction in absenteeism and a growing sense of agency as active members of a community.
+Therefore, the development of our house system has been a driver of enrichment and high participation rates.
+Furthermore, a series of e-safety workshops supports the cultivation of culture of mutual respect among students and also secures safeguarding practice.
+Place and belonging in school: why it matters today Case studies UCL & NEU 3 Contingency fund (For example, shoes, uniform, emergency fund, revision notes, travel cards) Our PP students and their families can experience varied barriers across the academic year.
+Therefore, the college allocates nominal funds accordingly to enable these barriers to be overcome.
+This may include allocating specific resources that enable students to attend, allow 3

+ione to access the carried and where barriers

+ht otherwise prevent this, or to access

+• • • • • • • • • • • • • • • • • • • •

+ch might otherwise be denied.

+i dents to access the curriculum where barriers that otherwise prevent this, or to access ichment opportunities or school experiences ch might otherwise be denied.

-Total budgeted cost: £ 343,285.27
+Total budgeted cost: £ 258,300